t4sk/vyper-by-example/README.md

 https://vyper.readthedocs.io/

 ### Topics
+- Intrp
+  - what is Vyper
+  - how does it compare to Solidity
+  - what are some projects using Vyper
+  - Install vyper (optional)
-- Install vyper?
-Remix setup
+  - Remix setup
   - Hello World
   - structure of a contract (version pragma, state variables, functions, events, interfaces, structs)
 - types
   - value types
     - initial values